 Westinghouse Files For Bankruptcy Protection, 10 Years After Acquisition By Toshiba

-U.S. nuclear energy company Westinghouse Electric has filed for bankruptcy protection, as the subsidiary of Japanese conglomerate Toshiba cites more than $6 billion in cost overruns in the construction of four nuclear power reactors in the U.S.
+U.S. nuclear energy company Westinghouse Electric has filed for Chapter 11 bankruptcy protection, citing massive cost overruns in the construction of four nuclear power reactors in the U.S.

-Westinghouse says it has secured $800 million in financing as it goes through a "strategic restructuring."
+Westinghouse, a subsidiary of Japanese conglomerate Toshiba, says it has secured $800 million in financing as it goes through a "strategic restructuring."
 But that's just a fraction of the billions in losses it's expected to rack up this year.

+Toshiba has said it will take a write-down on more than $6 billion over the Westinghouse cost overruns.

 From Tokyo, John Matthews reports for our Newscast unit: